Thewbi/armos/LessonXX_USB/README.md

 The listing th in readme.txt shows that the four libc functions, malloc, free, memcpy and print are wrapped in functions that CSUD will call.
 This makes the CSUD driver portable to every operating system.

+LogPrint was already discussed above and it is used to retrieve UART output from the driver.

-### malloc, MemoryAllocte
+### malloc, MemoryAllocate

 The purpose of malloc() is to provide dynamically allocated memory to a process.
 In contemporary operating systems, when the MMU is used, memory is organized in pages or sections.
 Those pages or sections are very large.
 If a process needs 8 byte for example, wasting an entire page for one variable is not feasable.
 Instead a heap data structure is placed on top of pages and sections.
 The heap intially grabs a page and manages memory within that page.
 When the heap outgrows the page, it requests another page and keeps growing.
 When memory is returned, the heap shrinks and also returns pages to the MMU in the process.

 The heap is basically a fine grained memory allocation mechanism and is built on top of the coarse grained memory mechanism of paging.

-If no paging is used, if the MMU is not turned on yet, the heap will just organize memory in physical address space.
+If no paging is used, if the MMU is not turned on yet, the heap will just organize memory in physical address space without requesting pages or sections.

+There are lots and lots of ways to implement a thread.
+A popular version is the buddy allocation algorithm described in the series of books 'The Art of Computer Programming' by Donald E. Knuth.

-The reference implementation for MemoryAllocate for the Raspberry PI in CSUD is contained in platform.c.
+The reference implementation provided with CSUD for MemoryAllocate for the Raspberry PI in CSUD is contained in platform.c.
+It does not use buddy allocation bit it uses a approach based on a linked list of allocation objects.

 A variable called Heap is defined that points to an array of 0x4000 bytes.

 ```C
 u8 Heap[0x4000] __attribute__((aligned(8))); // Support a maximum of 16KiB of allocations